Intermezzo: Breaking away, redefining freedom

 Several point to the way real-world challenges resist neat categorization.
 Environmental issues, for example, require an interplay of scientific understanding, civic engagement, ethical reasoning, and communication.
 The same holds for the digital sphere, where technical literacy must be matched by media awareness, social empathy, and cultural fluency.

 This integrative stance also extends to the boundaries between school and community.
 Contributors envision learning ecosystems where formal institutions are porous, connected to local contexts, global networks, and the full range of learners’ interests.
-In these environments, integration serves as the default approach to cultivating knowledge and skills, not an enrichment activity on the periphery.
+In these environments, integration is not an occasional enrichment activity, but the default approach to cultivating knowledge and skills.

 4. Trusting learners and letting go of control